MaximumLance/Wily-Wars-Randomizer/README.md

 Windows Defender is marking this as a false positive.
 Files were scanned with different virus scanners to ensure integrity.

+Because the executables are unsigned, you may get a blue pop up from Microsft Defender SmartScreen asking if you want to run this.
+Click more info then click Run Anyway.

 Discord server: https://discord.gg/CyerVeB2RP

 Hello, and thank you for playing my Megaman: The Wily Wars randomizer.